Latent space models for grouped multiplex networks: Fitting the GroupMultiNeSS model

-With the derived update rule for each parameter matrix at hand, we can define the end-to-end optimization procedure as Algorithm \ref{alg:stepwise_update}.
-In the first stage of the algorithm, we solve Problem \eqref{first-stage-conv-prob} for every $k=1, \ldots, K$ by alternating the updates of $S+Q_k$ and $\{R_{k\ell}\}_{l=1}^{m_k}$ until convergence.
-In the second stage, we solve Problem \eqref{second-stage-conv-prob} by alternating the updates of $S$ and $\{Q_k\}_{k=1}^K$.
-Each matrix update is performed according to \eqref{proximal_map_operator} but with stage-specific learning rate $\eta_1,\eta_2 > 0$ and parameter-specific normalization for convergence stability.
-In the first stage, we normalize $\eta_1$ by $m_k$ for updates of $S + Q_k$ and in the second stage, we normalize $\eta_2$ by $M$ and $m_k$ for updates of $S$ and $Q_k$, respectively, that is, we divide by the number of times these parameters appear in the joint log-likelihood \eqref{log_likelihood}.
-The parameter matrices obtained by running the alternating updates within each optimization subproblem are further passed to the optional {\it refitting step} aimed to debias the learned non-zero eigenvalues of the fitted matrices and so compensate for their excessive truncation caused by the nuclear norm penalization (see details in Section \ref{refitting_details_section}).
-The first and second stage refitting procedures will exhibit some principal differences, arising from the fact that the individual components $\hat{R}_{k\ell}$ fitted in the first stage should be kept fixed during the second stage refitting.
-Therefore, we denote the corresponding algorithms as $\it{FirstStageRefit}$ and $\it{SecondStageRefit}$, respectively.
+We summarize the entire optimization procedure in Algorithm \ref{alg:stepwise_update}.
+In the first stage, we solve problem \eqref{first-stage-conv-prob} for every $k=1, \ldots, K$ by alternating between updates of $S+Q_k$ and $\{R_{k\ell}\}_{l=1}^{m_k}$ until convergence.
+In the second stage, we solve problem \eqref{second-stage-conv-prob} by alternating between updates of $S$ and $\{Q_k\}_{k=1}^K$.
+Each matrix update is performed according to \eqref{proximal_map_operator} but with stage-specific learning rates $\eta_1,\eta_2 > 0$ and parameter-specific normalization for stability: we normalize $\eta_1$ by $m_k$ for updates of $S + Q_k$ and $\eta_2$ by $M$ and $m_k$ for updates of $S$ and $Q_k$, respectively, that is, we divide by the number of times these parameters appear in the joint log-likelihood \eqref{log_likelihood}.
+The parameter matrices obtained by running the alternating updates within each optimization subproblem are passed to the optional {\it refitting step}, a common post-processing step for the spectral regularization methods \citep{mazumder}.
+This procedure ``unshrinks'' non-zero eigenvalues of the fitted matrices to compensate for excessive truncation caused by the nuclear norm penalty (see details in Section \ref{refitting_details_section} of the Appendix).
+The first and second stage refitting procedures differ because the individual components $\hat{R}_{k\ell}$ from the first stage are kept fixed in the second stage; we refer to the algorithms as FirstStageRefit and SecondStageRefit, respectively.

-For now, we do not explicitly state how to initialize parameters in both stages and denote the corresponding procedures for the first and second stages as $\it{FirstStageInit}$ and $\it{SecondStageInit}$, respectively.
-The detailed investigation of initialization options is postponed to Section \ref{init_section}.
-Notice that for initializing $S+Q_k$ in the first stage, we only use the $k$-th group layers $\{A_{k\ell}\}_{\ell=1}^{m_k}$ as $S+Q_k$ is essentially an independent variable that does not appear in any other group except for the group $k$ itself and so other layers cannot give extra information on its possible value.
+We postpone the discussion of initialization to Section \ref{init_section} and for now state the algorithm for generic initialization algorithms FirstStageInit and SecondStageInit.